tldr-pages/tldr/pages/common/createdb.md

 `createdb {{database_name}}`

-- Create a database owned by a specific user, with an optional description:
+- Create a database owned by a specific user with a description:

 `createdb --owner={{username}} {{database_name}} '{{description}}'`